Varun583/Masters-Thesis/README.md

 ## Results

+The data of the fixtures of the sporting tournaments were obtained from reliable sources like basketballreference.com and espncricinfo.com
-For the NBA, the Common Hierarchical Home-ground Advantage model was the highest of the order effects models that was statistically significant.
+For the NBA, the Common Hierarchical Home-ground Advantage model was the highest of the order effects models that were statistically significant.